Skip to Main Content

 Meal Breaks

-Beginning on January 1, 2023, the State of New Jersey set minimum wage at not less than $14.13 per hour for most employees; $12.93 per hour for seasonal employees who work from May 1 to September 30, and small employers with fewer than six employees; and $12.01 per hour for agricultural employees.
+Effective January 1, 2024, the New Jersey minimum wage is $15.49 per hour for most employees; $14.53 per hour for seasonal employees and small employers with fewer than six employees; and $13.40 per hour for agricultural employees.
 N.J.
 Stat.
 Ann. § 34:11-56a4.
-These hourly rates will increase each year on January 1 until each hourly rate reaches $15 per hour.
+These hourly rates will increase each year on January 1, until each hourly rate reaches $15.00 per hour.
 Id.
-For most employers, the $15 minimum wage will be reached on January 1, 2024.
+Seasonal and small employers have until 2026 to reach $15.00 per hour.
 Id.
-Seasonal and small employers have until 2026 to reach $15 per hour.
+Agricultural workers will reach the $15.00 per hour minimum wage by 2027.
 Id.
-Agricultural workers will reach the $15 per hour minimum wage by 2027.
-Id.
 Employers must still comply with federal wage laws and regulations.
-Employers must pay tipped employees at least $5.26 per hour with a tip credit of $8.87 per hour.
+Employers must pay tipped employees at least $5.62 per hour with a tip credit of $9.87 per hour.
 Id.
-Tipped employees' hourly wage will increase through the year 2024 when it will reach $9.87 per hour.
-Id.
+If the hourly rate plus tips does not equal at least the minimum wage per hour, the employer is required to make up the difference.

 New Jersey generally follows federal requirements for overtime pay, i.e., if an employee works more than 40 hours, they must be compensated at a rate of one and one-half times the regular rate of pay at which they are employed.
 Limited exceptions are outlined by statute.
 N.J.
 Stat.
 Ann §34:11-56a4.